libiht/libiht/README.md

 - **Improving the code:** If you'd like to fix a bug or implement a new feature, feel free to fork the repository and submit a pull request.
 Please make sure your code follows the existing style for consistency.

-- **Improving the documentation:** The user space components are currently marked as 'TODO'.
+- **Improving the documentation:** The user space components are currently marked as `TODO`.
 If you have used these components and can provide more information, your contributions to the documentation would be greatly appreciated.

 - **Testing on different platforms:** The library supports Windows 10 and above, and Linux kernel version 5.0 and above.
 If you have access to other platforms or versions, your help in testing the library would be very valuable.